ondrejsika/argocd-training/README.md

 Replace README of training repo with link to this repo

 ```
+curl -o README.md https://raw.githubusercontent.com/ondrejsikax/banners-for-training/refs/heads/master/banners/argocd.md
+echo "" >> README.md
 echo '# !!!
 This is not an original ArgoCD Training repo.
 This repo has many changes from past training session.
-If you want to see an original ArgoCD training repo, please go to [ondrejsika/argocd-training](https://github.com/ondrejsika/argocd-training)' > README.md
+If you want to see an original ArgoCD training repo, please go to [ondrejsika/argocd-training](https://github.com/ondrejsika/argocd-training)' >> README.md
+git add README.md
+git commit -m "Replace README with link to original repo"
 ```